MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

     - ?: Search/Start design of main character sprites and animations;
     - ?: Complete GDD with all background decisions and structure it with the new discussed sections;

-- LATER DL: Before 06/11/23: Game Design Document first version MUST BE FINALIZED and shared with the prof. IT WILL BE EVALUATED (I think so)?
+- Before 06/11/23: Game Design Document first version MUST BE FINALIZED and shared with the prof. IT WILL BE EVALUATED (I think so)?

+- Before 14/11/23 > New deadlines to complete:
+    - Make working inventory system;
+    - Make recipes and energy systems in the laboratory;
+    - Carry on combat system and scene;
+    - Try to complete biomes scenes with map configuration and some details;
+    - Finish pause menu;
+    - Other things?